-Galileo is compatible with all Arduino Uno shields and is designed to support 3.3V or 5V shields, following the Arduino Uno Revision 3, including:
+Galileo is compatible with Arduino Uno shields and is designed to support 3.3V or 5V shields, following the Arduino Uno Revision 3, including:

 - 14 digital input/output pins, of which 6 can be used as Pulse Width Modulation (PWM) outputs; - Each of the 14 digital pins on Galileo can be used as an input or output, using pinMode(), digitalWrite(), and digitalRead() functions. - The pins operate at 3.3 volts or 5 volts.
 Each pin can source a max of 10mA or sink a maximum of 25 mA and has an internal pull-up resistor (disconnected by default) of 5.6k to 10 kOhms. - A0 A5 6 analog inputs, via an AD7298 analog-to-digital (A/D) converter (datasheet) - Each of the 6 analog inputs, labeled A0 through A5, provides 12 bits of resolution (i.e., 4096 different values).
-By default they measure from ground to 5 volts. - IC bus, TWI, with SDA and SCL pins that are near to the AREF pin. - TWI: A4 or SDA pin and A5 or SCL pin.
+By default they measure from ground to 5 volts. - I2C bus, TWI, with SDA and SCL pins that are near to the AREF pin. - TWI: A4 or SDA pin and A5 or SCL pin.
 Support TWI communication using the Wire library. - SPI - Defaults to 4MHz to support Arduino Uno shields.
 Programmable up to 25MHz.

 - Note: While Galileo has a native SPI controller, it will act as a master and not as an SPI slave.
 Therefore, Galileo cannot be a SPI slave to another SPI master.
 It can act, however, as a slave device via the USB Client connector. - UART (serial port) Programmable speed UART port (Pins 0 (RX) and 1 (TX)) - ICSP (SPI) a 6 pin in-circuit serial programming (ICSP) header, located appropriately to plug into existing shields.
 These pins support SPI communication using the SPI library. - VIN.
-When using an external power source you can supply 5V through this pin. - Note: When using this pin to supply power to the board, it must not be greater than 5V. - 5V output pin.
+The input voltage to the Galileo board when it's using an external power source (as opposed to 5 volts from the regulated power supply connected at the power jack).
+You can supply voltage through this pin, or, if supplying voltage via the power jack, access it through this pin. - Warning: The voltage applied to this pin must be a regulated 5V supply otherwise it could damage the Galileo board or cause incorrect operation. - 5V output pin.
 This pin outputs 5V from the external source or the USB connector.
 Maximum current draw to the shield is 800 mA - 3.3V output pin.
 A 3.3 volt supply generated by the on-board regulator.
 Maximum current draw to the shield is 800 mA - GND.
 Ground pins. - IOREF.
 The IOREF pin on Galileo allows an attached shield with the proper configuration to adapt to the voltage provided by the board.
-The IOREF pin voltage is controlled by a jumper on the board, i.e., a selection jumper on the board is used to select between 3.3V and 5V shield operation. - RESET button/pin - $\circ~$ Bring this line LOW to reset the sketch.
+The IOREF pin voltage is controlled by a jumper on the board, i.e., a selection jumper on the board is used to select between 3.3V and 5V shield operation. - RESET button/pin - Bring this line LOW to reset the sketch.
 Typically used to add a reset button to shields that block the one on the board. - AREF is unused on Galileo.
 Providing an external reference voltage for the analog inputs is not supported. - For Galileo it is not possible to change the upper end of the analog input range using the AREF pin and the analogReference() function.

-Details of Intel® Architecture Supported Features
+Details of Intel[®] Architecture Supported Features

 The genuine Intel processor and surrounding native I/O capabilities of the SoC provides for a fully featured offering for both the maker community and students alike.
-It will also be useful to professional developers who are looking for a more simple and cost effective development environment to the more complex Intel® Atom processor and Intel® Core processor-based designs.
+It will also be useful to professional developers who are looking for a more simple and cost effective development environment to the more complex Intel[®] Atom processor and Intel[®] Core processor-based designs.